merthella/about-me/README.md

 - Heropet / kozmos (the food dispenser for street animals)

 **Game Modifications**
-- Extreme gameplay tweaks for open/closed source games
+- Extreme gameplay tweaks (dlc's a.k.a memory write) for open/closed source games

 ---